SzarR/website/docs/posts/2023/insecure-kubernetes-for-evaluation-purposes.md

 db.createUser({user: "rocketchat", pwd: "youwillneverguess", roles: [{role: "readWrite", db: "rocketchat"}]})
 ```

 This command will create a user named  `rocketchat` with the insecure password `youwillneverguess` and grant it `readWrite` permissions on the `rocketchat` database.
-You will need the username/password combo later on when we deploy the webapp.
+You will need the username/password combo later on when we deploy the web app.

-Check that the user was created sucessfully:
+Check that the user was created successfully:

 ```
 db.getUser("rocketchat")
 ```

 The output should be similar to the below.
-If you see `null`, ensure you are using the right database (ie: `use rocketchat`):
+If you see `null`, ensure you are using the right database (i.e.: `use rocketchat`):

 ```
 > use rocketchat